alchemyplatform/aa-sdk/site/smart-accounts/overview.md

 # Overview

 In this guide we'll explain the end-to-end journey of integrating smart accounts in your applications with Account Kit.
-We'll cover the necessary steps such as creating an Alchemy account, selecting the right account and signer and sending a User Operation.
+We'll cover the necessary steps such as creating an Alchemy account, selecting the right account and Signer and sending a User Operation.
 Additionally, we'll touch upon advanced functionalities like sponsoring gas, batching transactions and transferring ownership.

 ## 1. Setting Up an Alchemy Account

 Before diving into smart accounts, it's important to [set up your Alchemy account](https://auth.alchemy.com/signup).
 This will allow you to access the Alchemy API key which is required to initialize a provider and interact with the blockchain.
-Additionally, you'll get access to Alchemy's Gas Manager, which will enable you to sponsor gas for your users.
+Additionally, you'll get access to our Gas Manager, which will enable you to sponsor gas for your users.

 ## 2. Deploying a Smart Account